sabinpark/ECE382_Lab4/README.md

 For B Functionality, I had to make the box move throughout the LCD screen and bounce off the walls appropriately.
 Since the provided code was pre-designed to move in each direction by 8 pixels, I did not have to worry about changing any values concerning the movement of the block.

 Fortunately, I was able to utilize most of Assignment 6.
-In Assignment 6, I had created a program that takes in a ping pong ball and moves it within the boundaries of the LCD screen.
+In Assignment 6, I had created a program that takes in a ball and moves it within the boundaries of the LCD screen.
 Please reference the header file and the implementation file.

 Using the two files mentioned above, I created an instance of the *ball* inside of *09_lab4_AB.c*:
 ```
 ball_t pong = createBall(START_X_POS, START_Y_POS, START_X_VEL, START_Y_VEL, 4, 1);
 ```

 Also, instead of drawing the block with the parameters passed from the main.c file, I altered the *drawBox* subroutine to take in the ball instance's dynamic x and y positions.
+Therefore, the ball drawn on the LCD screen will match the constantly updating movements of the ball instantiation.

+To account for the boundary collisions, I created several methods in the implementation file.
+These methods return TRUE or FALSE depending on if the ball moved out of the top, bottom, left, and right boundaries.
+A method called *moveBall* utilized these methods and changed the ball's x and y velocity components when the ball touches a wall.
+Inside of the main.c file, I used a while loop and called *moveBall* so that the ball would continue to move around the screen as long as the program was running.

+##### Ground/Floor
+Currently, the ball seems does not touch the bottom of the screen before bouncing back up.
+This is because there are 9 rows, but the 9th row is cut-off.
+Therefore, I wanted to draw the lower boundary and make it seem like the ball was actually bouncing off of the "ground" or "floor".

+I used the code from *drawBox* and adjusted it a little bit to draw a 96 pixel wide x 4 pixel high block of filled-in pixels to act as the "ground".
+I created a new subroutine called *drawGround*.
+Everything else is pretty self-explanatory.

+After running the code, I confirmed that the ball properly bounces off the screen.

+### A Functionality

+### Bonus Functionality
+I actually completed the bonus functionality before attempting the A functionality.

+##### Inverted Display

+##### Circle

+##### Fine Movement

 ## Documentation
 ### Prelab